+Civil rights violations can come in many different forms.
+What are civil rights?
 Civil rights are personal rights guaranteed and protected by the United States Constitution and federal laws enacted by Congress.
+In fact, allow people to live freely within a democracy because of the civil rights we share.
 The specific areas of civil rights violations that we handle include:

 - Police Brutality / Police Misconduct